mohipal92/customer_behavior_analysis/README.md

-# End-to-End Data Analysis using Python & SQL
+# End-to-End Data Analysis using Python ,Mysql & Power BI

 ## Overview
 This project demonstrates an end-to-end data analysis workflow using **Python and SQL**.